Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 After another setback due to the limitations of Web Viewer, I was able to get a working interface that would react to incoming data.
 This however took far longer than I originally anticipated, which again had a knock on affect of the progress of the project.
 This combined with trying to fix issues that were not addressed within the previous phase put me behind schedule.

 This again highlights my inexperience when it comes to weighting tasks as I thought that it would take far less time than it actually did.
+This further set me back than I had anticipated, and I was not able to complete as much as I would have liked to in this phase.

 ## Phase 3 Development